-The Bank's twelve month Cumulative Repricing/Maturity Gap position, which measures repricing characteristics of interest-earning assets and interest-bearing liabilities, moved from a \$1.610 billion asset sensitive position as of December 31, 2019 to a \$7.061 billion liability sensitive position at March 31, 2020 and a \$311.0 million liability sensitive position at June 30, 2020.
-This change is primarily due to the significantly lower interest rate environment, which provides for a substantial amount of debt to be called in the twelve month period.
-A significant increase in short-term funding during March 2020 to fund a higher cash balance in response to the volatile market activity relating to COVID-19 also contributed to the change in the Gap position during the first quarter.
-As of June 30, 2020 the Gap position had moved to a less liability sensitive position of \$311.0 million.
-In the second quarter, the Gap position became less liability sensitive as a significant amount of debt was called and replaced at lower interest rates.
+The Bank's twelve month Cumulative Repricing/Maturity Gap position, which measures repricing characteristics of interest-earning assets and interest-bearing liabilities, moved from a \$1.610 billion asset sensitive position as of December 31, 2019 to a \$7.061 billion liability sensitive position at March 31, 2020, a \$311.0 million liability sensitive position at June 30, 2020, and a \$1.912 billion asset sensitive position at September 30, 2020.
+In the first quarter the change was primarily due to the significantly lower interest rate environment, which provided for a substantial amount of debt to be called in the twelve month period.
+In addition, a significant increase in short-term funding during March 2020 to fund a higher cash balance in response to the volatile market activity relating to COVID-19 also contributed to the change in the Gap position.
+Between March 31, 2020 and September 30, 2020, the Gap position gradually transitioned to a \$1.912 billion asset sensitive position.
+This change is primarily due to the significant amount of debt that has been called and replaced at lower interest rates.
 In addition, there was a significant decrease in short-term funding as the Bank's cash position decreased as the markets stabilized.
-A liability sensitive position generally implies a decrease in net interest income in rising interest rate scenarios and higher net interest income in falling interest rate scenarios.
+An asset sensitive position generally implies an increase in net interest income in rising interest rate scenarios and lower net interest income in falling interest rate scenarios.